MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deployment-groups/index.md

 deployment group is just another grouping of agents, much like an [agent pool](../../agents/pools-queues.md).

-When authoring a VSTS or TFS Release pipeline, you can specify the deployment targets for a [phase](../../process/phases.md) using a deployment group.
+When authoring an Azure Pipelines or TFS Release pipeline, you can specify the deployment targets for a [phase](../../process/phases.md) using a deployment group.
 This makes it easy to define [parallel execution](../../process/phases.md#parallelexec)